-- A repository of automata that shows examples of automata of various types, and also contains programs, called automata-factory, which create parametrized families of automata. - It is coupled with some other modules: - An XML format for automata and expressions, called FSM XML.
-This format aims at being an interchange format for automata and thus at making possible, and hopefully easy, the communication between various programs that input or output automata.
-So far, this format is used as the normal, and default, input and output format for TAF-KIT. - A graphic user interface called VGI, especially dedicated to VAUCANSON is under development at the EE Department of the National Taiwan University in Taipeh.
-It will allow to describe automata and to visualize the result of operation on automata in a graphical way.
-All functions defined in TAF-KIT will be called via the menu of VGI.
+The platform is coupled with two other communication modules:

+- An XML format for automata and expressions, called FSM XML, aims at being a general purpose interchange format for weighted automata and regular expressions.
+It is used as the normal, and default, input and output format for TAF-KIT and thus for the communication between TAF-KIT and VGI. - A Graphical User Interface called VGI and especially dedicated to VAUCANSON, allows to describe automata and to visualize the result of operations on automata in an interactive and graphical way.
+All functions defined in TAF-KIT can be called via the menu of VGI.